-From one basic oatmeal cookie dough, you can make three kinds of magic
+From one batch of cookie dough, you can make three kinds of magic

-#1: Plain Oatmeal Cookies and Pecans and Walnuts
+#1: Plain Oatmeal Cookies with Pecans and Walnuts

 #2: Oatmeal and Chocolate Chip Cookies